n054/githubschool.github.io/wyatt.md

-# Amazing Wyatt Markdown Practice
+# The Amazing Wyatt

+*We're learning about Markdown.
+Edit this as needed*